benhosmer/ossim-vagrant/README.md

 1. You'll need [Virtualbox](http://virtualbox.org)
 2. You'll also need [Vagrant](http://vagrantup.com)

+Optionally, you might find the Vagrant vb-guest plugin helpful.
+You can add it with `$ vagrant plugin install vagrant-vbguest`.
+This keeps your guest additions updated in the vagrant box when you start it.

 After installing both of these, you're ready to start!

 ### Starting the box